vlstill/presentations/concur_s2017/pres.md

     . . .

-*   this check should be encoded as quantifier-free formula of bit-vector logic which is satisfiable if the original formula holds
+*   this check should be encoded as quantifier-free formula of bit-vector logic which is satisfiable iff the original formula holds

 ## Reducing \DQBF{} to QF\_BV2